SeKwonLee/sekwonlee.github.io/_pages/about.md

 and [Marcos K. Aguilera](http://mkaguilera.kawazoe.org/).
 I am a recipient of the [2021 Microsoft Research PhD Fellowship](https://www.microsoft.com/en-us/research/academic-program/phd-fellowship/#!fellows).
-I received my masters in Computer Science from [UNIST](https://www.unist.ac.kr/) (Ulsan National Institute of Science and Technology), where I worked with Prof. [Sam H. Noh](http://next.unist.ac.kr/professor).
+I received my masters in Computer Science from [UNIST](https://www.unist.ac.kr/) (Ulsan National Institute of Science and Technology) and my Bachelor's degree in Computer Engineering from [Hongik University](https://en.hongik.ac.kr/index.do), where I worked with Prof. [Sam H. Noh](http://next.unist.ac.kr/professor).

 I am broadly interested in improving the performance and reliability of storage/file systems, operating systems, distributed systems, and database systems.
-Especially, my recent studies focus on designing an index structure and building a system based on Persistent Memory (PM).
-Currently, I am studying the design issues of an elastic and high-performance datastore for far memory architectures.
+Especially, my recent studies focus on building systems for Persistent Memory (PM) and its disaggregation.
+Currently, I am studying design issues of an elastic, high-performance, scalable, and crash recoverable key-value store for Disaggregated Persistent Memory (DPM) based on RDMA and CXL interconnects.

+<span style="color:red">I am currently on the job market!</span>

 # News
 * [DINOMO](https://sekwonlee.github.io/publications/vldb23_dinomo) will be presented at [The Third Workshop On Resource Disaggregation and Serverless Computing (WORDS 22)](https://www.wordsworkshop.org/).